samgold2020/Let-s-Taco-bout-Food/README.md

 How to display key-value pairs from JSON in react: https://www.pluralsight.com/guides/how-to-display-key-and-value-pairs-from-json-in-reactjs

 There is a category within the details that names the ingredient, consider using that to fetch recipes!
-Would need to change API request from category to meal details API but definitely do-able and just render name and image on cards page
+Would need to change API request from category to meal details API but definitely do-able and just render name and image on cards page\
+Test test test test readme Test